viniciuscva/qqespm/README.md

 # QQESPM
 This repository contains the source code of a python implementation for the QQESPM algorithm proposed in the paper submitted to [GeoInfo](http://mtc-m16c.sid.inpe.br/ibi/8JMKD3MGPDW34P/4ADE2M8), and fully described in a JIDM scientific paper to be published.
+We used an extract of the OpenStreetMap dataset gathered with the python osmnx library, using the POIs tags amenity,shop and tourism.
+This extract is within the data/ folder.